 Gather and collect all details

-For vehicle claims, you'll need to provide the following information:
+For property claims, collect the following information:

 - How the loss occurred, and the severity of the damage